janus-idp/backstage-plugins/CONTRIBUTING.md

 This will update the npm tag to point to the latest version.

+### Plugin Ownership and Responsibilities**

+#### **Publishing:**

+- **Main Branch:** The plugins team is responsible for merging the versioning PR to publish plugins.
+- **Release Branches:** The security team is responsible for merging the versioning PR to publish plugins.

+#### **Version Compatibility:**

+- **Main Branch:** The plugins team is responsible for ensuring RHDH uses the latest compatible plugin versions.
+Exception: Backstage version bumps are handled by the core platform team.  **Note:** Plugins should not depend on a newer version of Backstage than what RHDH allows.
+- **Release Branches:** The security team is responsible for ensuring RHDH uses the latest compatible plugin versions.

 ## Creating new plugins - DEPRECATED

 **As of June 2024, new plugins should be contributed to the new [Backstage Community Plugins](https://github.com/backstage/community-plugins/blob/main/CONTRIBUTING.md#get-started) repo.**